ineiti/livequiz/README.md

       - students directly see if they answered correctly or not
       - stop students from changing their answers
 - backend
+  - accept directory for quizzes, and offer all .md files as quizzes
+    - store answers per quiz
   - store user data on disk

 # CHANGELOG

+2024-03-20:
+- add questions which are verified with regular expressions
+  - use `~` instead of `=`, followed by the regular expression for search and replace
+  - more than one `-` is allowed, and any matching regex solves the question
+- fix small bugs in `/corrections`

 2024-03-14:
 - add statistics to each column of how many answered correctly